Page cover

 Action Delay echo 🔊⏰

-Delay echo is similar to action Echo but plays audio back only after a configurable delay (milliseconds).
+Delay echo is similar to action Echo .
+It plays audio back with a configurable delay (in milliseconds).
 It is very useful in testing.
-Optionally signal can be attenuated
+Audio level can be optionally attenuated (in dB)

 Action Bridge ☎️

-When call is bridged it is ringing a Connection.
-It may be connected (answered) or not and this is represented on a Call Flow as outcome Success and outcome Fail You can configure what will happen after the bridge succeeded or failed by drawing a line from respective outcomes.
-In example below we end up a call whatever happens
+When call is bridged it is ringing a target Connection.
+It may and up being connected (answered) or not, and this is represented on a Call Flow as outcome Success and outcome Fail .
+You can configure what happens after the bridge succeeded or failed by drawing a line from respective outcomes

 Action Bridge has two Bridge target modes: